 Do the regulations apply to me?

-Employ at least one person, either full-time, part-time or on a casual basis provided that:
+Yes: if you employ at least one person, either full-time, part-time or on a casual basis provided that:

-- They earn over £10,000 per annum
+- they earn over £10,000 per annum

-- They are aged between 22 and the state pension age
+- they are aged between 22 and the state pension age.

 The usual determinant of whether you have staff is whether you decide the work that the person does, tell them how they are to do it, provide the equipment, pay them for the hours that they undertake the work (rather than a fixed price for the work) and the person is entitled to benefits such as holiday pay or sick pay.

-Maybe: if you employ someone outside the criteria above and they ask to join a Workplace Pension Scheme
+Maybe: if you employ someone outside the criteria above and they ask to join a Workplace Pension Scheme.

-No: if you have no staff
+No: if you have no staff.

 Note: if you have staff who are not eligible, you still have other tasks to carry out in order to meet your legal duties, including writing to these staff to tell them how automatic enrolment applies to them.